top of page

 Paragliders: do not launch, land or kite in the hang glider landing area!
 Top-landing: approach on an angle into the wind, nose no further north than the windmill in the valley.
 Land when turbulence or crowds exceed your abilities.
 Other pilots may not follow the Ridge Rules.
 Hang gliders launching and soaring are a good indicator the wind speed has exceeded P2 paraglider limits.

 Attention All Users: POM South Side is Utah's primary training site for hang gliders and paragliders and is subject to heavy use by pilots of all skill levels, including students and tandems.
 No pilot should fly at this site who is not a current USHPA and UHGPGA member holding the minimum USHPA ratings and skills indicated, unless under the direct supervision of a USHPA-certified instructor or observer.
 Visiting and first-time users should familiarize themselves with the known hazards and site sensitivities described in this guide.
+Pilots are cautioned to engage with an instructor or local guide/pilot if they have never flown the site in order to get a comprehensive site briefing, a shared radio frequency, and to insure that their first flights at the site are uneventful.
 As pilot-in-command, you alone are responsible for assessing your fitness for flight, the airworthiness of your glider and equipment, the suitability of the current conditions for launch and recovery, and for continuously monitoring glider position and performance to ensure a safe landing at an approved landing zone.
 If in doubt, do not launch.

 POM South Side Rules